Tesla Model S Saloon (2016 - ) review

 How practical is it?

 The Model S takes full advantage of the packaging opportunities afforded by an all-electric drivetrain.
 Despite the car's rakish silhouette, the under-floor location of the lithium-ion battery tray, combined with the absence of an engine, means the Model S can offer two large boots (150 litres up front, 744 litres in the back) and five seats, with the option of two additional rear-facing chairs that can be stored beneath the boot floor.
-The Model S is also the first electric car on sale to boast a range big enough to allay the fear of 'range anxiety'.
+The Model S is also one of the only electric cars on sale to boast a range big enough to allay the fear of 'range anxiety'.
 All versions should theoretically have a range of at least 200 miles, while the more powerful – and more expensive – versions do much better still.
 Granted, you’re still faced with a patchy municipal charging infrastructure in the UK, but things are improving all the time, albeit slowly.

 What's it like to drive?